Jump to navigation

 Colorado entered into the new Enhanced Nurse Licensure Compact (eNLC) with the adoption of Senate Bill 18-027.
 The eNLC increases access to care while maintaining public protection at the state level.
 Under the eNLC, nurses are able to provide care to patients in other eNLC states, without having to obtain additional licenses.

-For additional information, please view our eNLC General FAQ.
+For additional information, please view our eNLC FAQ.
 The Nursys website will help you determine in which states you may practice.
 Information also is available via the eNLC.